revere7/revere7.github.io/index.md

 </table>

 ## Personal Information
 - I received M.S degree in Jiangxi University of Finance and Economics, Nanchang, China in 2020.
-Then I am pursing PhD degree in School of Computer Science, Sun Yat-sen University, Guangzhou, China.
+Then I am pursuing PhD degree in School of Computer Science, Sun Yat-sen University, Guangzhou, China.

 ## Research Area
 - Steganography and Steganalysis